The Bankrate promise

 Where can I buy roadside assistance?

-Some car manufacturers include a free roadside assistance plan when you purchase a car.
+Some car manufacturers (like Honda, for instance) include a free roadside assistance plan when you purchase a car.
 However, coverage may be limited to a number of years or miles, whichever comes first.
-Typically, this service transfers with the car so you might be able to purchase a used car with an active roadside assistance plan.
+Typically, this service transfers with the car so you might even be able to purchase a used car with an active roadside assistance plan.
 Additionally, you may be able to purchase an extended warranty plan to continue this service even after your complimentary period ends.

-If you like the idea of using a pay-per-use model for assistance, you might consider a roadside assistance plan from your credit card company.
-Some credit card companies, like Visa and Chase, include roadside assistance dispatch services for a flat fee.
-Visa requires no membership or annual dues, but charges users a flat fee per service call as well as any additional fees associated with services like towing.
+If you like the idea of a pay-per-use model for assistance, you might consider a roadside assistance plan from your credit card company.
+Some companies, like Visa and Chase, automatically offer roadside assistance dispatch services to cardholders.
+For instance, Visa requires no membership or annual fee, instead charging users a flat fee per service call, as well as any additional fees associated with services like towing.

 Many car insurance companies enable you to add roadside assistance coverage as an endorsement to your auto insurance policy.
-This may be a convenient way to roll the service into your policy.
+This may be a convenient way to roll the service into your policy, though it will add to the cost of your insurance.
 Roadside assistance coverage may vary by insurer, from pay-per-service to a specified number of incidents per year.
 Typically, coverage is only for the vehicle(s) where the endorsement is added.
-Talk with your insurance agent, or review your policy coverage online, to make sure you have the coverage you need and how your coverage would apply (or not apply) in a claim situation.
+Talk with your insurance agent, or review your policy coverage online, to make sure you have the coverage you need and know how your coverage would apply (or not apply) in a claim situation.
 The cost of coverage may also vary in cost by insurer, so your insurance agent may be able to provide you with specific details regarding your carrier.

 Roadside assistance is available from a variety of sources, but some companies stand out in the industry for especially accessible or robust services.
 Some popular companies include: